Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Utah and its opponents have combined to score more than 54 points in six of eight games this season.

-- Arizona has combined with its opponents to score more than 54 points in two games this season.
+- Arizona's games have gone over 54 points in two opportunities this season.

-- The combined points per game average of the two teams, 51.4, is 2.6 points fewer than Saturday's over/under.
+- Saturday's total is 2.6 points higher than the combined 51.4 PPG average of the two teams.

-- The 51.8 combined points per game that these two squads have allowed this season are 2.2 fewer than the 54 total in this contest.
+- These two squads combine to surrender 51.8 points per game, 2.2 fewer than this contest's over/under.

 Utah Stats and Trends

-- In Utah's nine games this year, it has four wins against the spread.
+- In Utah's nine games this season, it has four wins against the spread.

-- Utah has gone over the point total in 75% of its opportunities this year (six times over eight games with a set point total).
+- Utah has hit the over in 75% of its opportunities this year (six times in eight games with a set point total).

-- Utah is 4-2 against the spread and 5-2 overall this season when the team records more than 28.6 points.
+- Utah is 4-2 against the spread and 5-2 overall in games when it scores more than 28.6 points.

 - Utah is 4-1 against the spread and 5-1 overall when the team churns out over 356.1 yards.